gbschroeder/ict4d-playbook/toolkits/internet-safety.md

 ___

 # Resources and Links

 **To help Volunteers get started, I've collected some of the more relevant and practical guides and have them organized in the [ICT4D Shared Drive](http://bit.ly/peacecorpsict4dshareddrive) -- you can find them in the Toolkits / [Internet Safety](https://drive.google.com/folderview?id=0B3_92O4iu-M3OHI3ODBDdmlfbEk&usp=drive_web&tid=0B3_92O4iu-M3fkdpTXpKdzQ2Q2dJQWdkRElGX1dfMzlmMThPTDRSMWVEdHVkeDRwaDh2ZGs#grid) section.**

-- Currently, those titles include:
-	- ESOMAR Data Protection Checklist.pdf
-	- Internet Safety - Guide to Cyberbullying.pdf
-	- Internet Safety - Guide to New Media Technologies.pdf
-	- Internet Safety - Guide to Social Networking Technologies.pdf
-	- Internet Safety - Guide to Web Filtering Technologies.pdf
-	- Internet Safety Day Lesson Plans.pdf
-	- Internet safety handbook for teachers.pdf
-	- internet-safety-tips-for-children-for-parents.pdf
-	- Lockers - For Your Eyes Only.mp4
-	- Lockers - Information-for-Schools around the Sharing of Explicit Self-Generated Images.pdf
-	- MySelfie and the Wider World - Webwise Primary Anti-Cyber Bullying Teachers’ Handbook.pdf
-	- Privacy and Internet Life - Lesson Plan for Intermediate Classrooms.pdf
-	- Social-Media-in-class.pdf
-	- UNIICEF - Childrens Rights in the Digital Age.pdf
-	- Up2Us - Anti-Bullying Teachers Handbook.pdf
-	- Webwise - E-Safety-Activity-Book-for-Small-Children.pdf
-	- Webwise - Primary Teachers Handbook.pdf
+<iframe src="https://drive.google.com/embeddedfolderview?id=0B3_92O4iu-M3OHI3ODBDdmlfbEk#grid" width="800" height="600" frameborder="0"></iframe>

 **If you want to learn more broadly about [digital literacy](/digital-literacy/) and basic computer education, then check out the [program areas page](/digital-literacy/) for more information and links to other toolkits.**

-If you just want to dive right in with [Computer Lab Rules](/toolkits/computer-lab-rules/) -- then check out the [Template](/toolkits/computer-lab-rules/) I've put up, where you'll also find a [Computer Use Contract template](/toolkits/computer-lab-rules/#computer-use-contract) and a bulleted list of [Safety Tips for Children for display](/toolkits/computer-lab-rules/#internet-mobile-phones-and-texting-safety-tips-for-children).
+If you just want to dive right in with [Computer Lab Rules](/toolkits/computer-lab-rules/) -- then check out the [Template](/toolkits/computer-lab-rules/) I've put up, where you'll also find a [Computer Use Contract template](/toolkits/computer-lab-rules/#computer-use-contract).